Skip to content

 An additional complexity for voice and biometric interception evidence is encryption.
 End-to-end encrypted communications (Signal, WhatsApp in its default configuration) are not readable by the service provider even if legally compelled to produce them.
 The provider can produce the encrypted ciphertext and associated metadata (timestamps, sender and recipient identifiers, message sizes), but not the plaintext content.
 This technical limitation means that, for encrypted communications, the only way to obtain readable content is through device-level access (obtaining a judicial warrant to access the device before or after the communication) or through an attack on the encryption (not lawful in most jurisdictions without explicit legislative authorisation).

 The UK's IPA 2016 includes a Technical Capability Notice (TCN) power (section 253) under which the Secretary of State can require a communications provider to maintain the capability to produce intelligible intercept data, including by maintaining the ability to decrypt.
 This power has been used, but the government has not publicly identified which providers have received TCNs.
-Apple's public dispute with the UK government in 2024 over a TCN requiring access to iCloud backups (reported in the Washington Post in March 2024) illustrated the commercial and diplomatic tensions this power generates.
+Apple's public dispute with the UK government over a TCN requiring access to iCloud backups (reported in the Washington Post in February 2025) illustrated the commercial and diplomatic tensions this power generates.

 Intercepted voice recordings raise two distinct evidentiary questions: whether the interception was lawfully authorised (the procedural question addressed in preceding sections) and whether the speaker on the recording can be identified (the substantive forensic question).
 The second question involves forensic speaker comparison, a discipline that shares methodological debates with other pattern-recognition forensic sciences.

 Forensic speaker comparison encompasses two approaches.
 In auditory-phonetic comparison, a trained phonetician listens to the questioned recording and the known voice sample and assesses whether the same speaker produced both, using features such as speaking rate, vowel quality, prosodic patterns, and dialect markers.
+The multi-language casework challenges in that comparison process are examined in detail in the forensic phonetics topic.
 In automatic speaker recognition (ASR), a machine-learning system extracts acoustic feature vectors (typically i-vectors or x-vectors derived from the short-term spectral envelope) from both recordings and computes a likelihood ratio or similarity score.

 In UK practice, expert speaker comparison evidence is admissible under the Criminal Procedure Rules Part 19, subject to the expert's compliance with the Part 19 duties (opinion expressed with stated reasoning, qualifications, and awareness of counter-arguments).
 The UK Forensic Science Regulator's Codes of Practice (2021, volume 2) include standards for forensic speaker comparison, requiring validation of the examiner's or system's performance and a likelihood ratio framework for reporting.
 ENFSI's Speaker Recognition Working Group has produced guidelines recommending LR-based reporting as the standard.